kecman/garage/PLAN.md

 - [IO] Support .ply file formats
 - [IO] Support .off file formats
 - [IO] Support TetGen file formats
+- [Testing] Add tests for obj loading
+- [Testing] Use @test to tag/run tests in a metaprogram
 - [Cleanup] Do an audit/cleanup of the code to make it more hackable by other people
 - [Cleanup] Use context loggers to cleanup direct errors/warning/information messages to the console rather than the terminal
 - [Cleanup] Remove geometry module, just load files